-Interdisciplinary course provides basic content on gerontics plus strategies for caring for elders-especially frail elderly.
-Emphasis on knowledge and strategies, caring qualities needed by caregivers, and on psychosocial caring for elders who are experiencing motivational, nutritional, pharmacological, and / or psychological health problems.
+Interdisciplinary course provides basic content on gerontics plus strategies for caring for elders - especially frail elderly.
+Emphasis on knowledge and strategies, caring qualities needed by caregivers, and on psychosocial caring for elders who are experiencing motivational, nutritional, pharmacological, and/or psychological health problems.

-NURS 4451 (CL) Adult Critical Care Nursing
+Adult Critical Care Nursing

 Focuses on nursing care of individuals experiencing severe physiological maladaptation and dysfunction.
 Concepts included are advanced pathological processes, critical care skills, psychosocial adaptation to critical illness, holism, stress management and professional issues in critical care nursing.
-(Prerequisite: NURS 3600, Consent of Instructor.)
+(Prerequisite: NURS 3600 or consent of instructor.)

-NURS 3060 Selected Roles in Nursing
+Selected Roles in Nursing

 The courses in this series offer the opportunity for in-depth exploration of some identified roles in nursing practice.
 Variable credit from 1-6 hours.
-(Prerequisite: Upper division standing in the nursing major and / or consent of instructor.)
+(Prerequisite: Upper division standing in the nursing major and/or consent of instructor.)

-NURS 3363 (CL) Clinical Role Exploration
+Clinical Role Exploration

 Analysis of and practice in an entry level clinical nursing role.
 Seminar combines elements of anticipatory socialization and role theory.
 Clinical activity reflects this content as it focuses on the performance of all aspects of nursing process as they relate to provision of direct care in any setting except primary care.
 (Especially recommended for the generic student.)

 (Prerequisite: Successful completion of NURS 3600.)